 What is FCFF (Free Cash Flow to Firm)?

-To arrive at the FCFF figure, a Financial Analyst will have to undo the work that the accountants have done.
+To arrive at the FCFF figure, a Financial Analyst will need to undo the work that the accountants have done.
 The objective is to get the true cash inflows and outflows of the business.

 FCFF in Business Valuation